 I had high hopes for 2018, Tyson and I had decided that 2018 was going to be the year of photos.
-We have gotten to the point in our lives that people are getting older, which can sometimes mean losing the ones that you love.
+We have gotten to the point in our lives that people are getting older, which can sometimes mean losing the ones that we love.
 We wanted to make sure we were documenting the simple times, whether it is brunches with our parents, hanging out with our siblings or just random activities on the weekend.
 I would say we succeeded at this goal considering I have an external hard drive full of thousands of photos I have yet to organize.
 Perhaps that will be a 2019 goal…

 Which brings me to a very important milestone, I turned 30 this year!
 How scary is that?
 I still feel 26 at heart.
 It is not that I am afraid of getting old, I just thought I would of had my life figured out by now.
 30 to childhood me, meant marriage and children, adult me is not ready for that.
 At least not the children part (a subtle hint for you know who).

 All joking aside 30 was not as scary as I thought it would be.
-The hardest part is talking to people that are younger than you that make a big deal about it and says “I can’t believe you are that old!”.
+The hardest part is talking to people that are younger than you that make a big deal about it and say “I can’t believe you are that old!”.
 Otherwise, I feel older and wiser and more likely to turn down plans if it is something I have no interest in doing.
 I also went to Tofino for the first time for my 30th birthday and this may just have to be my new annual tradition.

 Obstacles of 2018

 Another obstacle I found hard to overcome in 2018 was creating boundaries, especially in my work life.
-Being a primarily mobile worker has its perks; Most days I don’t put on make up and my schedule has some flexibility, however sometimes the hours of operation are a bit blurred.
+Being a primarily mobile worker has its perks; Most days I don’t put on makeup and my schedule has some flexibility, however, sometimes the hours of operation are a bit blurred.
 It took me most of the year to get there, but I now feel I have gotten to a place where I can take back my personal time when needed and I don’t have to obsess about work around the clock.

 My Hopes and Dreams for 2019